ruizt/pstat100-content/syllabus/syllabus.md

 These skills will be discussed in depth during course lectures; students will practice them through lab activities, homework assignments, and project work.

-## Catalog desciption and prerequisites
+## UCSB catalog listing

+### Description

 Overview of data science key concepts and the use of tools for data retrieval, analysis, visualization, and reproducible research.
 Topics include an introduction to inference and prediction, principles of measurement, missing data, and notions of causality, statistical "traps", and concepts in data ethics and privacy.
 Case studies will illustrate the importance of domain knowledge.

+### Prerequisites

-Prerequisites: Probability and Statistics I (PSTAT 120A), Linear Algebra (MATH 4A), and prior experience with Python or another programming language (CMPSC 9 or CMPSC 16).
+- Probability and Statistics I (PSTAT 120A)
+- Linear Algebra (MATH 4A)
+- Prior experience with Python or another programming language (CMPSC 9 or CMPSC 16).
 Credit units: 4.

+## Spring 2022 information

-## Course staff and roles
+### Course staff and roles

-Instructor: Trevor Ruiz
+- Instructor: Trevor Ruiz
-Teaching assistants: Blythe King and Jeff Wu
+- Teaching assistants: Blythe King and Jeff Wu
-Learning assistants: Annie Huang, Dante Coletta, and Priyanka Banerjee
+- Learning assistants: Annie Huang, Dante Coletta, and Priyanka Banerjee

 The instructor is primarily responsible for delivering lectures and course administration.
 The teaching assistants are primarily responsible for providing lab instruction and managing assessments and course pages.
 The learning assistants are primarily responsible for providing assignment support to students.
 All staff hold regular office hours on a weekly basis open to all enrolled students.

+### Meetings

 In Spring 2022, lectures are offered asynchronously online; sections are held as scheduled on GOLD; and office hours are held via Zoom.

 ## Materials

-The course GauchoSpace page will link to all course content and resources; this is accessible to enrolled students automatically via [https://gauchospace.ucsb.edu/](https://gauchospace.ucsb.edu/) using their UCSB credentials.

-The course will progress according to the following weekly pattern:
+The course GauchoSpace page will link to all course content and resources.
+Content will be released and collected according to the following weekly pattern:

 - **Mondays** at 8am : week's content released.
 - **Fridays** at 11:59pm : assignment(s) due.